Coming Soon!

-Online Summer Seminars 2024
+Online Summer Seminars 2025

 The Kodály Music Institute proudly offers a diverse array of online courses with world-renowned instructors.
+Check out our offerings from Summer 2024 below:

 • Prices for each seminar: